 A great thing about c&c cages is that you can build whatever size or shape your space allows!
 I opted for a 4×4 square to fit my space.
 I like to add cable ties to the grids once they are connected to keep them more secure.

 Now that the outer cage is built, you can move on to the inner correx base.
 Check your internal measurements of your grids and make a note of these.
+Make sure you measure from the inside of the connectors otherwise your correx won’t lay flat.
 If you want the correx to act as walls to stop hay escaping, you’ll want to add about 10-20cm all the way around.

 The next step to mark out your cage dimensions on the correx plus the extra bit if you want walls.
 Here is a diagram of how to score and cut the correx.
 This shows A and B as the base of the cage with C and D as the walls.